-Contrary to his usual depiction, the anime takes a compassionate look at the lord of the vampires and his struggle with the wretched curse of which he suffers, being portrayed as the victim rather than the antagonistic role usually associated.
-His newly found dedication to his wife and child (not even questioning how the undead can reproduce), as well as other humanising trait, are a different approach to the usual vampiric formula used in media for the servant of Satan.
+Contrary to his usual depiction, Dracula: Sovereign of the Damned takes a compassionate look at the lord of the vampires and his struggle with the wretched curse of which he suffers, being portrayed as the victim rather than the antagonistic role usually associated.
+His newly found dedication to his wife and child (not even questioning how the undead can reproduce), as well as other humanising traits, are a different approach to the usual vampiric formula used in media for the servant of Satan.

-Although it has noticeable imperfections, the production is still an enjoyable experience throughout.
-With beautiful hand-crafted animation, distinct character design and a well-blended mix of dark and comedic moments, it more than makes up for any plot holes or poor line delivery.
+Although it has noticeable imperfections, Dracula: Sovereign of the Damned is still an enjoyable experience throughout.
+With beautiful hand-crafted animation, distinct character design, and a well-blended mix of dark and comedic moments, it more than makes up for any plot holes or poor line delivery.
 Still, the anime is worthy of a viewing this Halloween, the story will intrigue Dracula fans in addition to fans of the 80s-90s animation style.
-Despite there being numerous, more competent retellings of the Tomb of Dracula story, this unique anime is still an enjoyable viewing.
+Despite there being numerous, more competent retellings of the Tomb of Dracula story, this unique anime is still enjoyable to view.

 There are a number of different things that can separate anime fans in their enjoyment of the medium; sub or dub, manga or anime or the go-to for any DBZ…

 With the latest Higurashi series wrapped up as of just last week, it’s time for a spoiler-filled review for the fans that want to dissect the heart (and other organs)…

 Isolation and vast emptiness are a very base fear for humanity, the mind often creating horrors far greater than anything set in reality as paranoia takes hold of rational thought….